 Da Vinci Risk Adjustment Implementation Guide, published by HL7 International / Clinical Quality Information.
-This guide is not an authorized publication; it is the continuous build for version 2.0.0-preview built by the FHIR (HL7® FHIR® Standard) CI Build.
+This guide is not an authorized publication; it is the continuous build for version 2.0.0 built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/HL7/davinci-ra/ and changes regularly.
 See the Directory of published versions

-“The Digital Condition Category sections are DRAFT”
+“The Digital Condition Category section content is included as DRAFT”

 This page describes Digital Condition Categories (dCCs), a new concept introduced in this implementation guide.